argythana/r4m_public_demo/README.md

    * collaborate on projects.

 Roadmap: A personal deadline, not a promise.
 A goal to keep me on track, as the Greek summer approaches.
-Finish in time, before the next semester starts in October 2024.
+V.1 Create a live interactive dashboard from csv files, before the next semester starts, October 2024.
+DONE.
+V.2 Create a live interactive dashboard from a mongoDB database, before the next semester starts, February 2025.
+V.3 Create examples of Change Data Capture, data streaming, orchestration of processes for data ransformation with Airflow.

 **Open to suggestions, ideas, criticism, and collaboration.**

 ## Data
-Data have been produced by "events" and "actions" by the Run4more App, stored in a mongoDB database.
+Data have been produced by "events" and "actions" by the Run4more App users, stored in a mongoDB database.
 For educational purposes, a sample of the data is stored in various formats (e.g. csv, feather, bson).
 This data will be proccessed and presented using python and other tools.